MIT OpenCourseWare: Technology

 MIT OCW was originally served by a custom content management system based on Microsoft's Content Management Server, which was replaced in mid-2010 with a Plone-based content management system.
 The publishing process is described by MIT as a "large-scale digital publishing infrastructure" that consists of planning tools, a content management system (CMS), and the MIT OpenCourseWare content distribution infrastructure.
 Video content for the courses was originally primarily in RealMedia format.

 In 2008, OCW transitioned to using YouTube as the primary digital video streaming platform for the site, embedding YouTube video back into the OCW site.
 OCW video and audio files are also provided in full for offline downloads on iTunesU and the Internet Archive.
 In 2011, OCW introduced an iPhone app called LectureHall in partnership with Irynsoft.

+Additional technology for video processing and course publishing is provided by MIT SOUL.

 Funding

 In 2011, "MIT's goal for the next decade [was] to increase our reach ten-fold" and to secure funding for this.